luckyos-code/ArgU/README.md

 1. In `.../ArgU/` run: ` $ pip install -r requirements.txt `
 2. Download the [Args.me Corpus](https://zenodo.org/record/3274636/files/argsme.zip) and extract to `.../ArgU/resources/`

-### How to Run

-First of all make sure every requirement is met (see Get Requirements section)

-1. ` $ python argU/preprocessing/args_to_csv.py `
-	- Convert args-me.json -> args-me.csv
-2. ` $ python -m argU index -d -c all `
-	- Create train file for cbow and bm25
-	- Create a CBOW model
-	- Create a BM25 Model
-	- Generate a index with cbow and bm25
-3. ` $ python -m argU retrieve `
-    - Generiere die letzte Ausgabedatei als results.txt

-## How to Run 2.0
+## How to Run

 1. ` $ python argU/preprocessing/mongodb.py -i <path of args-me.json>`
-	- Create a Translation int <--> arg_id, stores in MongoDB
+	- Create mapping (mongoDB ID <--> argument.id); store into MongoDB
-	- Store all arguments with new ID in MongoDB
+	- Store arguments with the new ID into MongoDB
-	- Store train arguments with new ID in MongoDB
+	- Clean arguments and store as train-arguments into MongoDB
+	- Read Sentiments and store into MongoDB
 2. ` $ python argU/preprocessing/trec.py`
 	- Create a .trec-file for Terrier (train and queries)
 3. ` $ python argU/indexing/a2v.py -f `
-	- Generate CBOW if not exists
+	- Generate CBOW
-	- Generate argument embeddings and store them in MongoDB
+	- Generate argument embeddings and store them into MongoDB
-4. Run Terrier
+4. Run Terrier (TODO)
 	- Calculate DPH for queries
 	- copy result file in [resources](resources/)
 5. ` $ python -m argU -d `
-	- Compare all queries with all arguments and store top in MongoDB
+	- Compare given queries with argument embeddings; store Top-N DESM scores into MongoDB
 6. ` $ python -m argU -m -o <path of output>`
 	- Merge DESM, Terrier and Sentiments to create final scores